DaveMBush/davembush.github.io/source/_posts/15-ways-to-write-beautiful-code-that-have-nothing-to-do-with-testing.md

 Is the code testable?
 ---------------------

-If you follow all of the rules above, the code should be easy to test.
+If you follow all the rules above, the code should be easy to test.
 But, this is something that you should review your code for explicitly.

 Will the code fail?
 -------------------